Mortgage Rate Forecast Canada 2024 – 2025

 Current high rates will lead to lower rates – by design.

-However, if we look at GDP per capita, or Canadas economy divided by the population size, Canada is well into a recession.
-More specifically, given this per capita GDP measure, there has been a year and a half of economic decline.
-Given this, Canada has seen no Real GDP growth ( Real GDP is economic growth removing inflation effects) since March 2018.
-In other words, that’s over 6 years of economic growth erased, again, excluding effects of inflation and on a per capita basis.
+More specifically, given this Real GDP per capita measure, there has been over a year and a half of economic decline – Canada has seen no Real GDP growth since March 2014.
+In other words, that’s over 10 years of economic growth erased.

 So it is important to keep in perspective that: